Answers to questions about carpet cleaning, tile and grout cleaning, upholstery cleaning and more.

 - If a spot is still visible, create a solution by adding baking soda to warm water and a single drop of blue Dawn dishwashing soap.
 Use the same pour and blot approach as described above.
 The baking soda makes the solution slightly alkaline (to neutralize a likely acidic pH), and the single drop of detergent will lower the water resistance of the food product in the carpet.

-Stain Emergency: How to get red wine out of carpet
+Stain Emergency: How to get red wine out of carpet on your own

 Ah yes, the biggest risk to entertaining in your home; the dreaded red wine stain.
 Well, fret not – there are simple ways to deal with this catastrophe.
 The key is to relax.
 Possibly have another glass of wine, then: